 About Me

-I am a medical student at Vanderbilt University School of Medicine.
-I lead research on head and neck cancer free-flap reconstruction, surgical outcomes following neoadjuvant immunotherapy, and patient-centered surgical consent forms.
-Additionally, I study surgical and patient-facing technology and develop AI-driven tools for medical record abstraction in clinical trials.
-I also volunteer as a student clinician/coordinator at Shade Tree Free Clinic, health educator for previously incarcerated individuals, and mentor for children affected by gun violence.
+I earned my M.D. degree from Vanderbilt University School of Medicine in May 2026.
+I led research on cochlear implant patient experiences, head and neck cancer free-flap reconstruction, surgical outcomes following neoadjuvant immunotherapy, and surgical consent form language.
+Additionally, I studied surgical and patient-facing technology, worked as a consultant for Merge Medical Device Studio, and developed AI-driven tools for medical record abstraction in clinical trials.
+I also volunteered as a student clinician/coordinator at Shade Tree Free Clinic, health educator for previously incarcerated individuals, and mentor for children affected by gun violence.

 Johns Hopkins University